prince-chrismc/Simple-Socket/README.md

             // Close the connection.
             socket.Close();
       }
    }

    return 1;
 }
 ```

-You can see that the amount of code required to an object for network communciation is very small and simple.
+You can see that the amount of code required to have an object perform network communciation is very small and simple.

 ##### Simple Passive Socket
-As mentioned previously the passive socket (CPassiveSocket) is used to listen for incomming connections on some defines port.
+As mentioned previously the passive socket ( `class CPassiveSocket` ) is used to listen for incomming connections on some defines port.

 > Now you want to build a server...
 >